damianhakert/damianhakert.github.io/source/posts/2016-12-06-building-a-new-gitlab-docs-site-with-nanoc-gitlab-ci-and-gitlab-pages.html.md

   script:
     - rake pull_repos
     - nanoc
+    # Symlink all README.html to index.html
+    - for i in `find public -name README.html`; do ln -sf README.html $(dirname $i)/index.html; done
   artifacts:
     paths:
     - public
+    expire_in: 1h
   only:
+    - master@gitlab-com/gitlab-docs
+  tags:
-    - master
+    - docker
 ```

-GitLab Pages deploys our documentation site whenever a commit is made to the master branch of the gitlab-docs repository.
+GitLab Pages deploys our documentation site whenever a commit is made to the master branch of the gitlab-docs repository and is run only on the `master` branch of the gitlab-docs project.

 Since the documentation content itself is not hosted under the gitlab-docs repository, we rely to a CI job under all the products we build the docs site from.
 We specifically [make use of triggers][triggers] where a build for the docs site is triggered whenever CI runs successfully on the master branches of CE, EE, Omnibus GitLab, or Runner.
 If you go to the [pipelines page of the gitlab-docs project][pipelines-docs], you can notice the **triggered** word next to the pipelines that are re-run because a trigger was initiated.